mehighlow/hardened-aks/docs/01-identities.md

 ### Q&A:

 > Q: I've created a cluster with Managed Identities via Azure Portal.
 In my [MC_](https://docs.microsoft.com/en-us/azure/aks/faq#why-are-two-resource-groups-created-with-aks) Resource Group I can see only one MI  *cluster_name-resource_group-agentpool*.
 Is it a CP MI or Kubelete MI?

 > A: No. This is Kubelet MI.
-If you create cluster with dynamic(SystemAssigned) MI provisioning(MI is being provisioning along side cluster creation), you will see only Kubelet MI in your MC_ group.
+If you create a cluster with dynamic(SystemAssigned) MI provisioning(MI is being provisioned during cluster creation), you will see only Kubelet MI in your MC_ group.
 CP MI will be opaque to you.

-> Q: if I delete a cluster with dynamic(SystemAssigned) MI provisioning, will it delete both CP MI and Kubelet MI?
+> Q: if I delete a cluster with dynamic(SystemAssigned) MI provisioning, will both CP MI and Kubelet MI be deleted?

 > A: Yes, it will